rajeevgit8055hub/SmartBite-Online-Food-Delivery-DBMS/README.md

 - **Restaurant Performance:** Which restaurant needs improvement?
 - **Growth Trends:** How are month-wise sales growing?
 - **Payment Trends:** Which payment mode is safest with the least cancellations?
+- **Forms:** Generate clean Forms for management anytime — even for launching new products!
 - **Reporting:** Generate clean reports for management anytime.

 ---